 You will find that most people won’t buy from you the first time they come across your website, so it is important you capture their details and then stay in touch to build trust and credibility.
 This can be done via a pop-up form linked to your favourite email software such as Mailchimp or GetResponse.

 You will need to give your visitors a reason to leave their details, so offer them something that provides value and a possible solution to their problem, eg. a downloadable report with tips, checklists or worksheets, a quiz, a guide, mini training series or a competition.

 You only have a few seconds to get your visitor’s attention, so make sure you include great headlines which will make them want to read more.

 5. Visual appeal

-Images that you use should tell a story of how your products and services solve your customer’s problems and what their life will look like after using your products or services.
+Images you use should tell a story of how your products and services solve your customer’s problems and what their life will look like after using your products or services.

 Keep animations to a minimum.
 Noone is going to wait around until your animation loads and they are certainly not going to sit there and watch it for more than a few seconds.

 People have short attention span and often prefer to watch videos rather than read pages and pages of text.
 As such, it is a good idea to include a short video, which gives them an overview of what your website is about and allows them to connect to you on a personal level.

 Under no circumstances should you have music which starts playing as soon as your website loads.
 Imagine if your potential customer is looking at your website during work hours, in a library or on a bus and suddenly the music starts blaring.
 They will quickly shut your website down and never come back.